WeTheSWEople/SWEThePeople/README.md

 ```

 ### Frontend acceptance tests (Selenium)
-1. Have firefox installed, along with geckodriver
+1. Have firefox installed, along with geckodriver (ensure in usr/local/bin)
 2. cd into frontend folder
 3. create virtual environment in frontend folder:
 ```